vokeit-oss/ng-i18n-aot-loader/README.md

 ## What it does
-The loader modifies the application's HTML before it get's passed to angular's compiler by rendering it for each locale and wrapping all translations into `ng-container`s with `ng-switch`.
+The loader modifies the application's HTML before it get's passed to angular's compiler by rendering it for each locale and wrapping all translations into `ng-container`s.
 If you're using `ng-content` or `router-outlet` inside your templates those get filtered out and replaced by a template reference injected to the end of the HTML because they may only occur once per document but would occur multiple times (your number of locales + 1) after modification.
 All bindings and contexts stay intact and there's no need to do special magic to your code.
+To actually change the displayed locale, a service is provided (by `@actra-development-oss/ng-i18n-aot-module`) that you may include in your component(s) to call `setLocale('new_locale')` on it.

 ## JIT and AOT